engmohamedsalah/ClubberApp/README.md

     ```bash
     dotnet run
     ```
-    The API will typically be available at `http://localhost:5000` or `https://localhost:5001` (check console output).
+    The API will typically be available at **`http://localhost:5008`** (for HTTP) and **`https://localhost:7130`** (for HTTPS) when running with `dotnet run`.
+Always check the console output for the exact URLs.

 ### Running Backend Tests

-1.  **Navigate to the solution root or tests directory:**
+1.  **Navigate to the project root directory or the backend tests directory:**
     ```bash
+    # From the project root
+    cd backend/tests/ClubberApp.Api.Tests
+    # Or, to run all tests in the solution from the project root:
-    cd /home/ubuntu/clubber_app
+    # cd .
     ```
 2.  **Run tests:**
     ```bash
+    dotnet test ../../ClubberApp.sln
-    dotnet test
+    # Or, if in a specific test project directory: dotnet test
     ```
-    *Note: Some API integration tests might still have compilation errors related to `CustomWebApplicationFactory` accessibility that need resolving.*
+    *Note: Verify the status of API integration tests, particularly any related to `CustomWebApplicationFactory` accessibility, and resolve if necessary.*

 ### API Endpoints